 Background & History

-Dartmouth Players is the only community theatre in Dartmouth, Nova Scotia, and remains one of the most successful community theatre groups in Nova Scotia, both theatrically and financially.
+Dartmouth Players is the only community theatre in Dartmouth, Nova Scotia, and remains one of the most active volunteer-based community theatre groups in Nova Scotia.
 We are a registered charity and a not-for-profit organization dedicated to the creation of a viable and affordable community theatre in Dartmouth.
-We are a true amateur group: we pay no wages or salaries, and our members, performers, and technicians contribute and perform simply for the love of theatre.
-We produce at least four productions per year to an average per-play audience of well over one thousand people and host several guest groups.
+We are a true amateur group: our members, performers, and technicians contribute and perform because they love being a part of the theatre.
+We produce at minimum four productions per year to an average per-play-audience of well over a thousand people and host several guest groups.
 Dartmouth Players has been in its location at 33 Crichton Avenue, across from picturesque Sullivans Pond, since 1987.

-Although the organization in its current form has existed for 25 years, the roots of the community theatre group go as far back as 1957.
+Although the organization in its current form has existed for 35 years, the roots of our community theatre group go as far back as 1957.
 Community theatre in Dartmouth got its beginnings through the Dartmouth Parks and Recreation Department when it obtained permission to use and equip the Prince Arthur Junior High School Auditorium as a community theatre.
-Around 1958, the Dartmouth Drama Club was formed after a meeting at Southdale School.
+Around 1958, the Dartmouth Drama Club was formed following a meeting at Southdale School.
 During the 1961/62 season, the Group hosted two festivals: the Provincial One-Act Play Festival and the Regional Dominion Drama Festival.

 A New Beginning